clay-k0/notes/ODU/Semesters/Spring 2024/STAT330 Intro to Probability & Statistics/(M14) Hypothesis Testing for Proportions and Variances/Final Exam Study Guide/STAT330 Final Exam Study Guide.md

 #### Question 17

-**Problem:** A random sample of 9 wheels of cheese yielded the following weights in pounds has a sample mean of 20.90 and a sample variance of 3.45.
+**Problem:** A random sample of 9 wheels of cheese that yielded the following weights in pounds has a sample mean of 20.90 and a sample variance of 3.45.
 Assume the weights of wheels of cheese have a normal distribution.
 Find a 90% confidence interval for the population variance.

 **Solution:**